 Families always worry when their elderly loved one is outside a safe place such as one of our Surprise and Goodyear assisted living homes.
 That’s why we took a bunch of extra precautions to make sure our residents could enjoy the game without worry.

 It was essential to bring a couple of our highly-trained caregivers in case there were any medical problem.
 Not to mention they enjoyed the game as well.
 The caregivers all work in our homes on a daily basis, so they know the residents well.
+They could share in the joy of activities for seniors that love sports in assisted living.

 We brought any medical supplies the residents might need, as well as a good amount of water to keep everyone hydrated.
 The residents also wore cool, loose-fitting clothes to make sure they would not overheat while still offering some sun protection.
 We still wanted them to have the sunshine give them a little Vitamin D!